 In an attempt to bring a modern design approach to the ancient practice of alchemy, I created the fictitious brand "Alchimia" for my MFA graduate package design class.
 The prompt was to conceptualize and develop a survival kit.
 I opted to create a high-end kit for the modern day alchemist, infusing the sinister with polished artistry.

 Embossed black and gold lettering on fine linen paper give each piece of the kit a luxurious feel while the black on black treatments keep the package design modern, simple, and elegant.
 The Alchemist's box was made entirely from recycled wood.
-Craftsmanship credit goes to the talented Bradley Barber from Frick and Frack Scraps
+Craftsmanship credit goes to the talented Bradley Barber from Frick and Frack Scraps.
+Photography by Melanie Duerkopp.

 Now more than ever, there is a crucial need for new, reliable and locally-controlled water sources around the world.
 Water supplies are not always available and will be more difficult to rely on in the future due to regions competing for shares of distant water imports.
 These challenges, along with expected population growth, cause for a need to find new ways to maximize annual sustainable yield of the groundwater basin.
 The Restored Water identity concept was strongly influenced by the process of taking highly treated wastewater that would have previously been discharged into the Pacific Ocean and purifying it using a three-step advanced treatment process.